-For the purpose of the fall 2012 refund calculation, the first day of classes is:
+For the listing of first day of classes please see the academic calendar.

 A student who withdraws from the Law School is not entitled to return and must reapply for admission if he or she is interested in returning.
 Readmission is not guaranteed.
 If the student is readmitted, the Law School may accept or reject any or all of the previously earned credits.